devreq/development-guidelines/README.md

 * Aim to keep lines fewer than 80 characters.

+* Line breaking is typically done after an operator and the next line is indented two levels.

 * Never leave trailing whitespace.

+* Blank lines should be used to separate lines of code from unrelated lines of code.

 * Use spaces around operators, after commas, colons and semicolons, around `{` and before `}`.